jonesnambundo/jonesnambundo/README.md

 ## 👋 Hi there, welcome to my Github profile

 - My name is Jones Nambundo.
-I have a degree in Information Systems and 2 years of experience as a Frontend Developer.
+I have 2 years of experience as a Frontend Developer.

 ## About Me
 - Full Stack Java Developer.
-- Master's student in Computer Science.
+- Student of Systems Analysis and Development.

 ## My Techs
 <div align="left">